 Privacy Policy

-Latest update 2023-04-03
+Latest update 2025-09-22

 1. Introduction

-• Clients who are natural persons
+- Clients who are natural persons

-• Authorised signatories who enter into agreement with Moll Wendén on behalf of a client
+- Authorised signatories who enter into agreement with Moll Wendén on behalf of a client

-• Contact persons of clients who enter into agreements with Moll Wendén
+- Contact persons of clients who enter into agreements with Moll Wendén

-• Where applicable, contact persons of potential clients and other prospects
+- Where applicable, contact persons of potential clients and other prospects

-• Counterparties who are natural persons
+- Counterparties who are natural persons

-• Contact persons of counterparties
+- Contact persons of counterparties

-• Other persons who occur in the assignment
+- Other persons involved in the assignment

-All personal data that we collect about you have a connection to our legal practice and we do not use the information for any other purpose.
+Personal data is all the information which directly or indirectly can be linked to a natural person who is alive, for example name, addresses, telephone number and IP addresses.
+All personal data that we collect about you has a connection to our legal practice and we do not use the information for any other purpose.

-Moll Wendén will always comply with applicable legislation on how your personal data may be processed, including The General Data Protection Regulation (GDPR), the Swedish Data Protection Act and other applicable laws.
-Moreover, we are obliged to observe the confidentiality of information that occurs in our client-related business, which follows from both applicable law and the Swedish Bar Association’s Code of Conduct.
-Our obligation to observe confidentiality in client related matters normally prevent us to disclose information attributable to such matters without the clients approval.
+Our obligation to observe confidentiality in client-related matters normally prevents us from disclosing information attributable to such matters without the client’s approval.
 This is also relevant for other personal data, not directly related to the client’s own data, which we in some cases may need to process as a necessary step in our legal practice in order to maintain our client’s interests appropriately.

 2. Which personal data do we collect about you and why?

-The type of personal data being processed about you and for what purposes depends on which category of data subject that you belong to.
+The type of personal data being processed about you and for what purposes depends on which category of data subject you belong to.

 2.1 Clients who are natural persons

-Personal data being processed about you as a client is, inter alia, name, personal identification number, address, e-mail, telephone, certified copy of identification, bank account number and, if relevant for the execution of our assignment, health data, political opinion et al.
+Personal data being processed about you as a client includes name, personal identification number, address, email, telephone, certified copy of identification, bank account number and, if relevant for the execution of our assignment, health data, political opinion etc. We, inter alia, engage in such processing activities to perform an assignment, control conflicts of interest and execute money laundering control, execute and administer assignments, maintain your interests and for purposes of accounting and invoicing.

 2.3 Beneficial owner

-2.4 Contact persons at the client
+2.4 Contact persons for the client

+Personal data that is being processed about you as a contact person for our client includes name, email, employer, and position.
 We, inter alia, engage in such processing activities to undertake, administer and carry out an assignment as well as for accounting and invoicing purposes.

 2.5 Counterparties and other persons who occur in the assignment

-2.5.1 For counterparty who is a natural person
+2.5.1 Counterparty who is a natural person

-For counterparty who is a legal person
+2.5.2 Counterparty who is a legal person

 3. Other processing